tankh99/tp/docs/DeveloperGuide.md

 ## 6.3 Adding a new patient
 Pre-requisite:
-- There does not exists another patient with the same name (regardless of capitalisation) and spacing, i.e. the names "Jerome Chua" and "jEROmE       CHuA" are considered the same name.
+- There does not exist another patient with the same name (regardless of capitalisation) and spacing, i.e. the names "Jerome Chua" and "jEROmE       CHuA" are considered the same name.

-Command: `patient n/John Doe p/98765432 e/johnd@example.com a/Johnny a/owesMoney `
+Command: `addp n/John Doe p/98765432 e/johnd@example.com a/Johnny a/owesMoney `
 - You must specify exactly one of each parameters (in the correct format)
   - `p/`: phone number
   - `n/`: name